Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Tolerance of the GAF zeros for a disk

-Denoting the matrix in (\ref{rec1}) above by $A$, we observe that its eigenvalues are precisely the negatives of the inside zeroes $\zeta_1.\cdots,\zeta_m$.
-Due to the recursive structure in (\ref{rec1}), we note that $g_k$ is an element of $A^k$ applied to the vector $(-\s_{m-1}(\uz),\cdots.-\s_0(\uz))$.
+We observe that the eigenvalues of $A$ are precisely the negatives of the inside zeroes $\zeta_1.\cdots,\zeta_m$.
+Due to the recursive structure in (\ref{rec1}), we note that $g_k$ is an element of $A^k$ applied to the vector $(-\s_{m-1}(\uz),\cdots,-\s_0(\uz))$.
 This implies that $g_k$ is a linear combination of the entries of $A^k$ (with the coefficients in the linear combination being independent of $k$, but depending on $\D$ and $m$).